NZTA reveals plans for Amohau St upgrade at public information meetings

 The plan includes widening existing paths, a new shared path, new cycle lane in front of Central Mall and a solid median outside Boys' High School.

-It also includes a number of raised and signalised pedestrian crossings and the removal of the ability to right turn from Pukuatua St on to Amohau St.
+It also includes several raised and signalised pedestrian crossings and the removal of the ability to turn right from Pukuatua St on to Amohau St.

 One lane will be removed from the western portion of the Fenton St intersection.